jalbiero/eos-dev-docker/samples/eosio-init/README.md

 $ make [ init | [ build | clean] [PROJECT_NAME=<project name>] ]
 `

-- **init**: This target is only need it once.
+- **init**: This target is only needed once.
 It will generate a new project in a subdirectory.
 - **build**: Builds the generated Hello project
 - **clean**: Cleans-up the build information